MichielvdVelde/signal-fire-client/README.md

 # signal-fire WebRTC JavaScript Client

+**Deprecated** A new version is in the works, just be patient a little while longer!

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 The browser client for **[signal-fire](https://github.com/MichielvdVelde/signal-fire)**, a WebRTC signaling server for node.js.